OlympusDAO-Education/Documentation/glossary.md

 Decentralized Autonomous Organization, is a governance mechanism for making decisions in a more trustless and collaborative way.
 Voting rights are often bound to a governance token.
-In OlympusDAO the governance token is OHM.
+In OlympusDAO the governance token is sOHM.

 ### DCV